-Jellyfish and select ctenophores collected in plankton samples will be rinsed, removed from the sample (when time permits), identified, counted, measured, and weighed.
+Jellyfish and select ctenophores collected in plankton samples will be rinsed, removed from the sample, identified, counted, measured, and weighed.
 These data will be recorded on special data sheets and noted in the SEAMAP Access database.

 Modifications to Field Operations